MauriceOmbewa/visualizations-groupie-trackers/README.md

 Groupie Tracker aims to provide a user-friendly platform for users to explore information about music artists, their concert locations, and their relationships with other artists.
 The project integrates an API that serves data related to artists and their events.
 The primary focus is to allow users to:
 - Browse artists
+- Search for artists, members, locations, and more
 - View specific artist details
 - See event locations and dates
 - Visualize artist relations